Nafees10/qscript/README.md

 1. Simple syntax
 1. Dynamic arrays
 1. Fast execution
-1. Static typed.
+1. Static typed
 1. Function overloading
 1. References

 ## TODO For Upcoming Versions

+**Coming in next version:**

+1. Structs
-1. Structs & Enums - Added in upcoming version v0.8.0
+1. Enums
-1. new data types: uint, byte, ubyte - Added in upcoming version v0.8.0
+1. Global Variables
-1. Scripts as libraries for other scripts - Added in upcoming version v0.8.0
+1. Scripts as libraries for other scripts

-1. add `cast(Type)` - Coming in v0.8.0
+**Planned for sometime later:**

 1. bitshift operators
+1. More data types

 ---

 ## Hello World

 This is how a hello world would look like in QScript.
 For more examples, see `examples/`.

 ```
 function void main(){
 	writeln ("Hello World!");
 }
 ```

+_writeln is not included in QScript, programs that use QScript are to provide their own functions, QScript only provides the very basic functions.
+However, writeln is provided in the demo program so any example scripts can be run using that_